andreas-wilm/compbio-utils/README.md

 compbio-utils
 =============

-Miscellaneous bioinfo scripts.
+Miscellaneous, very simple bioinfo scripts.

-Use at your own risk
+Use at your own risk.
+Also contains old and broken stuff.